-Tennessee has boundless options for selecting the right piece of land to build a home or business on, whether you want to move to the flat fertile plains near the Mississippi River or in the wild, rocky Blue Ridge Mountains.
+Tennessee offers boundless options for selecting the right piece of land to build a home or business on, whether you want to move to the flat, fertile plains near the Mississippi River or to the wild, rocky Blue Ridge Mountains.
 If you are interested in buying land in Tennessee or any other state, your best option for financing is a land loan through your local lender.

-Land loans will give you the funding you need to secure the land you want to purchase in Tennessee, but there are a few steps and requirements you will need to know before applying for one.
+Land loans can provide the funding you need to secure the land you want to purchase in Tennessee, but you should keep these requirements and considerations in mind when applying for one.

 What is a Land Loan?

-To buy a lot or piece of vacant land, you will need to get a land loan in Tennessee, or as it’s sometimes referred to, a lot loan.
-Land loans are like mortgages for land; they are used to finance the purchase of vacant land.
+To buy a lot or piece of vacant land in Tennessee, you will need to get a land loan, otherwise known as a lot loan.
+Land loans are like mortgages for land in that they are used to finance the purchase of vacant land.

 They can often be confused with construction loans, which are used specifically for people who are going to be building a house quickly.
 In contrast, land loans are for the purchase of land that you don’t intend to build on right away.
 For example, you may want to finalize building plans for your business or home, or you simply want to own a bit of land for investment purposes.